 The principal activities of the Group during the year were the provision of financial services to Members in the form of lending and taking deposits, as prescribed by the Constitution; the provision of health insurance to health insurance policy holders including the acceptance of contributions and payment of benefits and the provision of dental facilities to its Health Fund policy holders.
-The Health Fund also established a subsidiary company, Queensland Country Care Navigation Pty Ltd on the 4 January 2016 to provide care coordination services to eligible Health Fund policy holders.
+The Health Fund has established a subsidiary company, Queensland Country Care Navigation Pty Ltd to provide care coordination services to the Health Fund's policy holders.